psarando/shire-reckoning/README.md

   called the "Gates of Summer" which occurred at sunrise on the 1st day of summer (and the festivities started the evening before).
-  Although modern western cultures consider the summer solstice to be the 1st day of summer, I think the "Gates of Summer" holiday probably corresponded with the 1st day of "Summer" (Lairë / Laer) in the Calendar of Imladris.
+  Although modern western cultures consider the summer solstice to be the 1st day of summer, I think the "Gates of Summer" holiday probably corresponded with the 1st day of "Summer" (Lairë / Laer) in the [Calendar of Imladris](https://psarando.github.io/shire-reckoning/#tolkien-calendars) (a.k.a. the Reckoning of Rivendell).

 ##### Fourth Age Holidays